Kramer's 2009 Honda Element

 What’s the first thing you show people about your installation?

 Each amplifier was installed under a seat, and they are totally hidden when the seats are in their normal position.
-(The Element’s seats can be folded up against the side of the car for additional cargo space – see the photo at top.)
+(The Element’s seats can be folded up against the side of the car for additional cargo space.)
 The distribution block is centered in between them.
 It’s a very clean installation, and we still have lots of space to use for all of our camping gear.

 The Alpine 4-channel amplifier